 Your options are defined by the number of missing teeth and their proximity to one another.
 It may be that if you have missing or failing teeth positioned randomly throughout your mouth that a number of single dental implants or three unit bridges will enable you to regain your smile and your ability to eat what you want.
 If you have four consecutive missing teeth, we only need to place two implants which can then suspend two false bridge teeth between them.

 If you need to replace all of your missing teeth with fixed denture implants in either jaw (upper or lower) or in both jaws, you have various options:

 - Full arch implants / full mouth implants – in this procedure we place four appropriately spaced implants within each arch, onto which is fitted a full fixed bridge

 - Teeth in a day – during this procedure we place a minimum of four implants to suspend 12 teeth in each jaw, in other words, a full set of new teeth.
 The procedure is carried out in a single day

 What to do if you want dental implants

-If you want dental implants we offer a free initial chat with our Dental Implant Co-ordinator where you can discuss your concerns, find out what the various treatment options entail and their prices.
+If you want dental implants we offer a free initial chat with our dental implant co-ordinator where you can discuss your concerns, and find out what the various treatment options entail and their prices.